-Good quality flakes, sinking pellets, or gel food should be fed along with suitable vegetables to help keep maintain a healthy digestive system and body function.
+Good quality flakes, sinking pellets, or gel food should be fed along with suitable vegetables to help maintain a healthy digestive system and body function.

 Make sure to remove any uneaten food to avoid fouling the water and having rotting food in the tank, which will cause an ammonia spike.
 Do not feed your Ranchu too much but make sure each fish gets an adequate amount of food.
 Keep the food dosage to what they can consume within 2 minutes.

 You can keep your Ranchu happy and healthy by making sure they have good water conditions.
 This requires running a good filter, having adequate aeration, and keeping the tank cycled.
 Only do partial water changes when necessary.

 Feeding a good-quality, portioned diet is essential to raising and keeping a healthy fish.
 Keep them away from loud noises and tank jostling or frequent quick movements to avoid stress.
 Make sure to appropriately house your Ranchu in desirable conditions with peaceful and compatible tankmates.
 A stress-free Ranchu is a healthy and happy one.
 Correct care is essential to making this happen.

 In the wild, Ranchu breed in the spring when the temperature is right and there are appropriate mates.
 Goldfish, in general, should be ready to breed between 1-2 years old and will spawn in warmer water conditions when they are kept healthy.

 The males will show they are ready to breed by displaying breeding stars.
 You will also observe the males chasing the females, displaying goldfish breeding behavior.